bkader/Skada-WoTLK/README.md

 -- functions:
-enemy:GetTime() -- simply returns the combat time enemy:GetDamageTaken() -- returns the amount of damage the enemy took enemy:GetDTPS() -- returns the amount of damage the enemy took per second. enemy:GetDamageSources() -- returns the list of players who damaged the enemy and their amounts table. enemy:GetDamageFromSource(name) -- returns the amount, total and useful damage the given name did on the enemy.
+enemy:GetTime() -- simply returns the combat time enemy:GetDamageTaken() -- returns the amount of damage the enemy took enemy:GetDamageTakenBreakdown() -- returns the amount, total and useful damage taken by the enemy. enemy:GetDTPS() -- returns the amount of damage the enemy took per second. enemy:GetDamageSources() -- returns the list of players who damaged the enemy and their amounts table. enemy:GetDamageFromSource(name) -- returns the amount, total and useful damage the given name did on the enemy.